dragino/LoRa_STM32/STM32CubeExpansion_LRWAN/Projects/Multi/Applications/LoRa/DRAGINO-LRWAN(AT)/readme.txt

 @par How to use it ?
 In order to make the program work, you must do the following :
-  - Open your preferred toolchain
+  - Open your Serial Port Utility
   - Rebuild all files and load your image into target memory
   - Run the example
-  - Open two Terminals, each connected the respective LoRa Object
-  - Terminal Config = 115200, 8b, 1 stopbit, no parity, no flow control ( in src/vcom.c)
+  - Serial Port Utility Setting Config = 9600, 8b, 1 stopbit, no parity, no flow control ( in src/vcom.c)

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */